keiaa-75/keiaa-75.github.io/_tabs/about.md

 I'm an avid **Linux user** and a **practicing system administrator**, often found scripting, building web projects, or developing in Java.
 I enjoy beta testing software and volunteering in help threads, especially those related to Linux, where I love assisting others and sharing what I've learned.

-Beyond code, I'm a **campus journalist** and a **novice UI/UX designer**.
+Beyond code, I'm a former **campus journalist** and a **novice UI/UX designer**.
 I'm always eager to explore the intersection of technology and storytelling.
 Whether it's refining user experiences or writing about the latest in tech, I strive to make a positive impact in every community I'm part of.

 ## What do you advocate for?